InternetOfPeers/hedera-proto-explorer/README.md

 }
 ```

-You can omit the `mainnet` parameter to execute the analysis on the testnet.
+You can add the `testnet` parameter to execute the analysis on the testnet.

 ## How to manually get transactions details